 About the DWA

 Dialogue about Work Ability (DWA) is designed by the occupational therapists Eva Norrby and Iréne Linddahl.
 The instrument has been used in Sweden since 2001 (original Swedish title: Dialog om arbetsförmåga, DOA).
 The first English translation was launched in 2007.
-This new version from 2020 is sold as an eBook (pdf document).
+This new version from 2020 is only available as an eBook (pdf file).